gene-pavlovsky/kanboard-git-hooks/README.md

 The hooks are written in `bash`, the Kanboard interface script in `php` using [fguillot/JsonRPC](https://github.com/fguillot/JsonRPC).

-- `hooks/commit-msg` detects task ids in the commit message and checks if they exist in Kanboard and belong to the correct project.
+- `hooks/commit-msg` detects task IDs in the commit message and checks if they exist in Kanboard and belong to the correct project.
 If validation fails, commit is aborted.
 - `hooks/post-commit` posts comments and optionally closes Kanboard tasks.
 If commit is amended, attempts to amend the task comment.

 Downloads